coherent-research/mts-documentation/mts-actions-api-spec.md

 1. The parameters from the original command are repeated here.
 2. All times are in UTC and in the format YYYY-MM-DDTHH:mm:ssZ
-3. These properties are only applicable for the Time-Update action.
+3. These properties are only applicable for the TimeUpdate action.

 ### Sample - pending action